 Ground Power Strategy

-The aircraft stands hereby approved shall only be served by Fixed Electrical Ground Power (FEGP), battery-powered Mobile Ground Power Units (MGPUs) or equivalent equipment in accordance with the Ground Power Strategy dated June 2020 unless an alternative or amended Ground Power Strategy is agreed in writing with the local planning authority.
+The aircraft stands hereby approved shall only be served by Fixed Electrical Ground Power (FEGP), battery-powered Mobile Ground Power Units (MGPUs) or equivalent equipment in accordance with the Ground Power Strategy dated June 2020 approved under reference 20/01200/NONMAT unless an alternative or amended Ground Power Strategy is agreed in writing with the local planning authority.

 Reason: In order to minimise noise and disturbance, in the interest of residential amenity and in the interest of protecting environmental amenity.